GoogleChrome/web.dev/src/site/content/en/learn/privacy/data/index.md

 used phrase for this is "Why do we need this?" next to a form field, which when clicked shows a pop-up explanation.

 Some example HTML might look as follows, and then CSS and JavaScript would take care of hiding the `<aside>` and showing it as a pop-up when the link is clicked.
-(Be sure to confirm the accessibility of the form you make for your site at [https://web.dev/learn/forms/accessibility/](/learn/forms/accessibility)!)
+(Be sure to [confirm the accessibility of the form you make for your site](/learn/forms/accessibility)!)
 Exactly how to lay this out is dependent on your styles and approaches, but the main point here is to directly associate data collection with an explanation for why that data is being collected.
 This isn't necessary for every field.
 Nobody needs an explanation of why you require them to choose a password at sign-up.
 But decorating each request for personal and contact information with how you plan to use it and keep it can help